babafaqirchand/babafaqirchand.github.io/README.md

 For example, to change the text of the headers, you would edit the "title" and "subtitle" fields in `headers.json`.

 Or to change the text or images in the biography sections, edit the "img" and "bio" fields in`biographies.json`.
 (Note that the "img" field should be the path to an image file in the `public` folder.
 You can add your own new images to this folder if you want to use them on the site.)
+You can use HTML text formatting tags in the biography text, including `<b></b>` for bold text, `<i></i>` for italics, `<u></u>` for underlines, or `<br/>` for line/paragraph breaks.

 To add new books, add a new object to the list in the `books.json` file.
 The new object must go inside the square brackets `[]` and must be separated from the other objects by a comma `,`.
 The new object must have the following fields: